eobcre/lego-ai-project/README.md

 You will need:

-- A LEGO train device with Bluetooth control.
+- Powered Up Hub (#88009) to connect for Bluetooth connectivity.
 - A backend service configured to communicate with Amazon Bedrock.
 - Proper environment variables and API access.

+> Note: This project was tested using a LEGO train equipped with a Powered Up Hub (#88009).